cameronosmond/realYoutubeMusic/README.md

 # Youtube Music Playlist Manager

-Allows users to view their songs in their Youtube Music playlists by artist, displaying the songs and which playlists they are in.
+Allows users to view their songs in their Youtube Music playlists searching by artist, displaying the songs by that artist and which playlists they are in.

 Live App: [https://d1xnp62o6g2k4x.cloudfront.net](https://d1xnp62o6g2k4x.cloudfront.net)